AD776/ER-virtualizer/README.md

 1. Paste or type descriptive text about people, places, organizations, works of art, etc. (multi-sentence paragraphs work best).
 2. Click **Analyze**.
 The backend extracts named entities, finds related Wikidata entries, and fetches relationships.
 3. The knowledge graph panel renders each entity as a draggable node.
 Hover to read labels, drag to rearrange, and inspect edge tooltips for predicate names.
+4. Use the **Export** button to download the current graph as a PNG snapshot.

 ### Input guidance